Aggressive Representation for Injured Firefighters Across Pennsylvania

 - Had a physical exam prior to employment as a firefighter or prior to filing his or her workers’ compensation claim showing that he or she did not have cancer

 The presumption may be rebutted if the employer or their insurance company can show that the claimant’s cancer was not caused by firefighting.
 For example, workers who are heavy smokers may have a hard time succeeding in their claims.
 Many insurers stopped providing coverage for firefighters once the Firefighters’ Cancer Presumption Act went into effect, making it difficult for workers to get necessary medical treatment.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. fight to protect the rights of injured firefighters and help them get the benefits they need.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. fight to protect the rights of injured firefighters and help them get the benefits they need.

 There are more forms of presumptive coverage for firefighters under Pennsylvania law, including those who developed heart and lung diseases due to overexertion or heat and smoke exposure.
 Other presumptive diseases are Hepatitis C, Hepatitis B and HIV/AIDS since firefighters are often the first responders on the scene of accidents and therefore have a high risk of contracting infectious, bloodborne diseases.